linzhi2013/bold_identification/README.md

 Sometimes it happens to me.
 And I don't know why.
 I guess it is because the browser driver is not so stable.

 Solution:
 Try another browser with the `-b` option.
+if this happens with '-H' option, try not to use it.

 ## 5 Citation
-Currently I have no plan to publish `bold_identification`.
+When you use `bold_identification` in your study, please cite:

+    Guanliang MENG, Chengran ZHOU, et al., Shanlin LIU, Shaoying LIU.
+Mitogenome and nuclear gene datasets of small mammals on Qinghai-Tibetan Plateau.